 Continuing to grow, in 2006 the family purchased an existing winery near Healdsburg in neighboring Sonoma County and use this as a production facility for Pinot Noir and Sauvignon Blanc.
 Today they produce a number of Pinot Noirs both from their own vineyards (in 2017 they purchased the Prince Hill Vineyard in the Dundee Hills appellation of Oregon’s Willamette Valley and in 2019 another winery in the Anderson Valley already surrounded by 38 acres of Pinot Noir vines) as well as other regarded vineyard sites including from Monterey’s St. Lucia Highlands.
 Their wines are produced from both estate and partner vineyards (non Twomey owned sites).

 The only white wine Twomey produces is a Sauvignon Blanc, created from several vineyards in both Napa and Sonoma including sourced from their Calistoga property next to the winery and from the vineyard next to Silver Oak in Oakville.
-The vineyard next to the tasting room is entirely planted to Sauvignon Blanc.
+The vineyard next to the tasting room is almost entirely planted to Sauvignon Blanc with a small amount of Sauvignon Gris.
 Interestingly the first few vintages of their Sauvignon Blanc were not sold to the public – but rather were sold to employees.
 Their feedback and continuing to incrementally elevate the quality of this wine led them to finally release a wine from this variety beginning in 2007.

 The 2017 Twomey Sauvignon Blanc was aged in a diversity of vessels including various sized barrels, metal drums, tanks and an incremental amount in concrete barrels.
 This wine offers citrus aromas on the bouquet – including a lemon zest and tropical nuances including guava.
 Shows more citrus as the wine opens.
 Crisp and focused on the palate – reveals notes of lemon lime and grassy nuances.
 Flavors of green apple and a crisp tartness on the finish.
 This is a very good food wine (think spicy Thai or Indian dishes) or a warm summer day patio & pool sipper.
 And most importantly, the wine is a good showing of this grape’s varietal characteristics.